 What is your role?

-Sally oversees Seattle University Youth Initiative efforts in our K-12 Partner Schools and serves as the main University liaison to SU faculty, staff, students, and alumni interested in engaging in school-based projects and programming.
+I oversee the Seattle University Youth Initiative efforts in our K-12 Partner Schools and serve as the main University liaison to SU faculty, staff, students, and alumni interested in engaging in school-based projects and programming.

-What is your favorite part about working at the CSCE?
+What is your favorite part about working at the CCE?

 What is your professional and educational background?

-Sally has worked at Seattle U since 2001, first as director of the Children's Literacy Project and now as CSCE Associate Director.
-Prior to SU, she spent seven years working with low-income youth living in public housing communities.
-Sally holds a K-12 teaching certificate from the University of Washington and a Master’s Degree in Curriculum and Instruction from Seattle University.
+I have worked at Seattle U since 2001, first as director of the Children's Literacy Project and now as CCE Director of Education Partnerships.
+Prior to SU, I spent seven years working with low-income youth living in public housing communities.
+I hold a K-12 teaching certificate from the University of Washington and a Master’s Degree in Curriculum and Instruction from Seattle University.

 What is something people would be surprised to know about you?